Essential 2025 Data Privacy Rules for Small Businesses

 New 2025 State Privacy Laws

-This year, eight states (including Delaware, Nebraska, and New Jersey) rolled out new privacy legislation.
-Notably, Nebraska’s law applies to all businesses—regardless of size or revenue.
+This year, eight states—including Delaware, Nebraska, and New Jersey—introduced new privacy laws.
+Nebraska’s law stands out because it applies to all businesses, regardless of size or revenue.

 While details vary, most state laws now guarantee: